snscaimito/snscaimito.github.com/_posts/2014-09-19-night-shadows.markdown

 - China
 - Aviation
 ---
 On a recent domestic flight as passenger inside China I got to see this spectacular view.
-The iPhoto picture does not really do it justic but still I want to share it.
+The iPhone picture does not really do it justice but still I want to share it.

 What I like is how the lights of the city illuminate the clouds from below.